 No allergy to plants or animals which may interfere with the ability to work.

-Available to work special events, which may occur off-site and outside of regular work hours.
+Available to work holidays and special events which may occur outside of regular work schedule as assigned.

 All employment queries should be directed to: